 The need for transportation improvements around the Basin Reserve has long being recognised, and there have been a number of investigations undertaken at various times over the past 50 years.
 A common theme in all of these investigations has been the need to grade separate north-south flows from east-west traffic flows at the Basin Reserve.

-This approach was formalised by the Greater Wellington Regional Council, Wellington City Council and NZTA in the 2008 Ngauranga to Airport Corridor Plan (external link), which was informed by the Ngauranga to Airport Strategy Study (external link).
+This approach was formalised by the Greater Wellington Regional Council, Wellington City Council and NZTA in the 2008 Ngauranga to Airport Corridor Plan (external link) (external link), which was informed by the Ngauranga to Airport Strategy Study (external link) (external link).

-The Plan forms part of the Wellington Regional Land Transport Strategy 2010-40 (external link) and aims to strengthen the four key transport elements within the City:
+The Plan forms part of the Wellington Regional Land Transport Strategy 2010-40 (external link) (external link) and aims to strengthen the four key transport elements within the City: